dcsync/pycobalt/docs/engine.md

 write(message_type, message='')
 ```

-Write a message to cobaltstrike.
+Write a message to Cobalt Strike.
 Message can be anything serializable by
 `serialization.py`.
 This includes primitives, bytes, lists, dicts, tuples,
 and callbacks (automatically registered).